 3. Explore the Dam Square

 The main Dam square is home to the Royal Palace, The Nieuwe Kerk (New Church) and the National Monument.
 The heart of the city, it connects the Kalverstraat and the Nieuwendijk – the main shopping streets filled with all the main chain stores.
 You’ll also notice Madame Tussauds (which is a massive tourist trap) and De Bijenkorf, a huge luxury shopping mall (opened till late).
 Skip those for now and leave them for later but go ahead and explore the Square!
 You can often see street performers here.
 Twice a year, in April and October the square turns into a small amusement park with a giant Ferris Wheel and a huge carousel swing which provides an insane view of the city.
-Currently the fair on the main square has been cancelled – I will update you if they bring the swings back!
+Currently, the fair on the main square has been canceled – I will update you if they bring the swings back!

 4. Find the Hidden Begijnhof Garden